holepunchto/hyperdb/README.md

 #### `bool = db.updated([collection], [query])`

-Returns a boolean indicating if this database was updated.
+Returns a boolean indicating if this database was updated since last time it was flushed.
 Pass a collection and doc query to know if a specific record was updated.

 #### `const stream = db.changes(range = {})`